1302.01 General Review of Disclosure [R-07.2015]

 When recording this information in the box provided, the following items should be kept in mind:

-- (B) If multiple claims are selected, the claim numbers should be separated by commas.
+- (A) If multiple claims are selected, the claim numbers should be separated by commas.

-- (C) The claim designated must be referred to by using the renumbered patent claim number rather than the original application claim number
+- (B) The claim designated must be referred to by using the renumbered patent claim number rather than the original application claim number

-Examiners, when preparing ** > an < application for issue, are to record the figure selected for printing in the Official Gazette in the box labeled “Print Fig.” ** on the Issue Classification sheet.
-It is no longer necessary for drawings to be stamped approved or for the examiner to write this information in the space provided by the Draftsperson’s stamp on the margin of the sheet of drawing.
+Examiners, when preparing an application for issue, are to record the figure selected for printing in the Official Gazette in the box labeled “Print Fig.” on the Issue Classification sheet.

 In all reissue applications, the number of the original patent which is being reissued should be placed in the box provided therefor below the box for the applicant’s name.

-All references which have been cited by the examiner during the prosecution, including those appearing in Board of Patent Appeals and Interferences decisions or listed in the reissue oath, must be listed on either a form PTO-892 or on an Information Disclosure Statement (PTO/SB/08 ** ) and initialed.
+All references which have been cited by the examiner during the prosecution, including those appearing in Patent Trial and Appeal Board decisions or listed in the reissue oath, must be listed on either a form PTO-892 or on an Information Disclosure Statement (PTO/SB/08 ) and initialed.
 All such reference citations will be printed in the patent.
 References listed by a patent examiner on a “Notice of References Cited,” form PTO-892, will be indicated with an asterisk in the “References Cited” section of the front page of a patent document.
 An example of how the “References Cited” section of the patent will appear is as follows: